osumano/datos/README.md

 # DATOS

 Datos is a simple CMDB that can be used to store infrastructure reference data.
+This can be used to help you get started developing a CMDB and can be easily expanded to fit your needs.

 Technology Stack
 - Flask-RestPlus